-To we conducted RNA-seq on spermatogonial cells from PND8 and PND15 testis(Hammoud et al., 2014, 2015).
-We found 719 differentially expressed genes (FDR ≤ 0.05, abs Log2 fold change ≥ 1) between , dynamic transcriptional during phases of spermatogonial cell proliferation and differentiation (Fig. 2A and Table S2).
-The comparison between PND14 and adult spermatogonia transcriptomes, while not affording the same type of analysis due to the low sample size, suggested transcriptional changes taking place between early postnatal and adult spermatogonia (Log2CPM ≥ 1 and abs Log2 fold change ≥ 1) (Fig. 2B and Table S2).
-To identify , we conducted Gene Set Enrichment Analysis (GSEA), using fGSEA, on genes ranked based on t-test statistic when comparing PND8 and PND15 spermatogonia, and Log2 fold change (FC) values, for the comparison of PND14 and adult spermatogonia gene expression extracted from literature (Korotkevich et al., 2016; Subramanian et al., 2005).
+To better understand the chromatin accessibility – transcriptome relationships across postnatal age, we conducted RNA-seq on spermatogonial cells from PND8 and PND15 testis, and further used previously generated literature datasets from PND14 and postnatal week (PNW) 8 THY1+ spermatogonial cells (Hammoud et al., 2014, 2015).
+We found 719 differentially expressed genes (FDR ≤ 0.05, abs Log2 fold change ≥ 1) between PND8 and PND15 cells, indicative of dynamic transcriptional programs during early phases of spermatogonial cell proliferation and differentiation (Fig. 2A and Table S2).
+The comparison between PND14 and adult spermatogonia transcriptomes, while not affording the same type of analysis due to the low sample size, suggested even broader transcriptional changes taking place between early postnatal and steady -state adult spermatogonial cells (Log2CPM ≥ 1 and abs Log2 fold change ≥ 1) (Fig. 2B and Table S2).
+To identify the biological significance of these dynamic gene expression profiles, we conducted pathway analysis using Fast Gene Set Enrichment Analysis (FGSEA) (Korotkevich et al., 2016; Subramanian et al., 2005).
 Between PND8 and PND15 spermatogonia we revealed a downregulation of pathways related to RNA processing and splicing, cell cycle, redox homeostasis and protein catabolism, and an upregulation of terms associated with cellular transport, exocytosis and signal transduction (Fig. 2C and Table S2).
 GSEA from PND14 and adult spermatogonia revealed that, similarly to the transition from PND8 to PND15, pathways related to RNA processing, ribosome biogenesis, and cell cycle were downregulated in adult spermatogonia (Fig. 2D and Table S2).
 We also found a downregulation of pathways related to developmental programs and mitochondrial functions.
 In contrast, upregulated pathways were related to spermatogenesis, as well as numerous processes involving cytokine signaling (Fig. 2D and Table S2).

-Next, we characterize spermatogonial Additionally, we mined previously published ChIP-seq and BS data from THY1+ spermatogonia and investigated histone mark (H3K4me3, H3K27ac, H3K27me3) distribution and DNAme patterns (Hammoud et al., 2014, 2015).
+Next, we integrated the chromatin accessibility and transcriptome changes that characterize the transition from early postnatal to adult spermatogonial stage.
+Additionally, we mined previously published ChIP-seq and BS data from THY1+ spermatogonia and investigated histone mark (H3K4me3, H3K27ac, H3K27me3) distribution and DNAme patterns (Hammoud et al., 2014, 2015).
 Notably, ChIP-seq data was only available for adult spermatogonial cells (PNW8), whilst DNAme was available for PND7, PND14 and adult stages.
-Of note, we cannot exclude.
+Of note, THY1+ spermatogonia encompass a more heterogeneous population of cells than the one obtained with our sorting strategy.
+Therefore, we cannot exclude that the different proportions of spermatogonial cell subtypes present in the samples from literature can have an impact on our data interpretation.
 For integrating our ATAC-seq data with the RNA-seq, ChIP-seq and BS datasets, we first divided differentially-accessible regions into proximal (situated less than +/- 2.5 kb from a TSS) and distal (situated more than +/- 2.5 kb from a TSS), following ENCODE practice (Harrow et al., 2012; Myers et al., 2011; Thurman et al., 2012).
-We further divided proximal regions based on the change in expression of the nearest geneleading to 6 distinct categories.
-The regions with increased chromatin accessibility and upregulated nearby genes - Category 1, and increased chromatin accessibility and downregulated nearby genes - Category 2.
+We further divided proximal regions based on the change in expression of the nearest gene, leading to 6 distinct categories.
+The first 2 most abundant categories contained regions with increased chromatin accessibility and upregulated nearby genes - Category 1, and increased chromatin accessibility and downregulated nearby genes - Category 2.
 Category 3 and 4 comprised proximal regions of less chromatin accessibility for which gene expression was either downregulated or upregulated, respectively.
-Categories 5 and 6 were proximal regions with increased and decreased chromatin accessibility respectively, for which the nearest gene was not detected in spermatogonial cells (Fig. 3A and Table S3).
+Categories 5 and 6 were proximal regions with increased and decreased chromatin accessibility respectively, for which the expression of the nearest gene was not detected in spermatogonial cells (Fig. 3A and Table S3).